 Funding: HFSP Program Grant (2015-2019) Odor-background segregation and source localization using fast olfactory processing

 Humans sniff to enhance odor perception.
 Similarly, insects enhance odor perception by flicking their antennae and maneuvering themselves through odor plumes.
 We investigate how insects use these active odor sampling behaviors to maximize information about the identity and position of odor sources.

-Efficient active odor sampling in turbulent plumes is supported by insects' fast smelling capabilities: Olfactory receptor neurons can respond to odorants within 3 ms, they can resolve odorant fluctuations at high rates (above 100 Hz) (Szyszka et al. 2014), and olfactory neurons in the insect brain are sensitive to the temporal structure of olfactory stimuli up to 60 to 100 Hz (Stierle et al. 2013; Raiser et al. 2016).
+Efficient active odor sampling in turbulent plumes is supported by insects' fast smelling capabilities: Olfactory receptor neurons can respond to odorants within 3 ms, they can resolve odorant fluctuations at high rates (above 100 Hz) (Szyszka et al. 2014, Egea-Weiss et al. 2018), and olfactory neurons in the insect brain are sensitive to the temporal structure of olfactory stimuli up to 60 to 100 Hz (Stierle et al. 2013; Raiser et al. 2016).

 Collaboration: Einat Couzin-Fuchs (University of Konstanz)

 Antennal responses to the song “Biene” played with the odor delivery device (mean of 2 bee and 2 moth antennae) (Szyszka et al., 2014).